-Trustees
+2.11 Trustees Delegates

-Trustees believe that each question they face must be decided on its merits.
+Contract of the second Trustees believe that Delegates see themselves

+1000 each question they face as agents of the people

+must be decided on its who elected them.

+merits.

-Partisans
+1 2 1 Partisans Politicos

-Lawmakers who owe their first allegiance to their political party are partisans.
+A PARTY Lawmakers who owe Politicos attempt to

+their first allegiance to combine the basic
-Delegates

-Delegates see themselves as agents of the people who elected them.

-Politicos

-Politicos attempt to combine the basic elements of the trustee, delegate, and partisan roles.
+their political party are elements of the trustee,

+No. partisans. delegate, and partisan

+0 1 roles.